smallinsky/mtf/README.md

 Test your microservice without dependency to other services.

 ## Getting started
 To begin using `MTF` framework you will need to define `TestMain` function and setup required environment used for binary that you would like to test further called `SUT` (System Under Test).
 To setup prerequisite dependency for your SUT the `framework.TestEnv` function should be invoked. `With...()` functions method chain allows to set up and configure depenency for SUT.
+Finally the `.Run()` chain method function starts the test.
 ```go
 func TestMain(m *testing.M) {
 	framework.TestEnv(m).